P. P. Chaudhary

-P. P. Chaudhary (born 12 July 1953) is an Indian senior advocate and politician who has served as a Member of Parliament in the Lok Sabha, representing Pali constituency in Rajasthan since 2014.
+Prem Prakash Chaudhary known as P. P. Chaudhary (born 12 July 1953) is an Indian senior advocate and politician who has served as a Member of Parliament in the Lok Sabha, representing Pali constituency in Rajasthan since 2014.
 Previously, he had served as a Minister of State for Corporate Affairs, Law and Justice, and Electronics and Information Technology.
 He is a member of the Bharatiya Janata Party (BJP).